Brilliant Non-Toxic Stain Remover For Baby Clothes

 You may want to use a baby detergent that is targeted for washing baby clothes.
 Dye-free and scent-free detergent can help minimize the risk of allergies.
 If your baby does not have allergies or sensitive skin then you might be ok to use the family detergent on the baby clothes.

 Babies go through a lot of clothing daily.
 There will be endless outfit changes and many burp cloths that are soiled.
 You’ll want to have many baby clothes on hand to make sure you can keep up with the changes.
 You’ll probably be doing laundry once a day or once every other day once the baby arrives.

 Pre-treating stains can help you keep baby clothes looking new and fresh.
 Baby poop and baby food can be difficult to remove but taking the time to remove a stain before the washing machine cycle goes on could help you save those baby clothes.
 If your clothes have been washed and dried, you can use a spray-on stain treatment to handle the stain.
 You can also try to soak the stained fabric in water and laundry soap for a while before throwing it into the washing machine.

 For stains that don’t come out after a basic treatment, you can try a different technique.
 If you do an all-white laundry load, you can use bleach to remove and treat stains.
 Otherwise, try using very hot water and OxiClean to wash the stain out by hand.

 Did you know that sunlight is a natural whitener?
 You can use the sun to remove most stains.
 It is the most natural stain remover out there, and it’s free too.

 You can hand the clothes so the stain faces the sunlight or lay the fabric out flat to dry.
-Some colours could fade in the sun, so avoid using this method on very dark colours.
+Some colors could fade in the sun, so avoid using this method on very dark colors.